vexip-ui/vexip-ui/docs/en-US/component/icon.md

 ### Custom Icon

-You can put any svg content under the icon default slot.
+You can put any SVG content under the icon default slot.

 :::